 “Finding good quality work was difficult and then a old friend found my name in an old resume and we met and she told me about needing to be certified from one of 3 different organizations from the state and this would open up new doors to my job hunting.
 I found Breining and was encouraged to follow all the steps to be certified with an RAS.

 “Within a few months I was hired at an women’s residential facility and am grateful to have had this job for over 4 yrs.
 I recently worked at an Intensive Out Patient Program for over a year, however, they closed their doors due to lack of funding.
 I have continued to take courses at Breining and was able to achieve my Master Level RAS in 2010.

 “To increase my education I was encouraged by my employer to look for higher goals and was awarded my Clinical Supervisors Credential.
 I have been unemployed since March of this year, however, my wife is retiring in June and we are looking to move east of Sacramento sometime in August and I’ll be looking for work at that time.

 “I am so appreciate of Breining and all the opportunities it has given me in my career.
 When I have became part of Breining, I’m so grateful to the years and how my education with them has been wonderful.
 Thank you Breining.”

-Ms. Davidson has earned the nationally-awarded Masters Level – Registered Addiction Specialist (M-RAS) and Clinical Supervisor Credential (CSC) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Ms. Davidson has earned the internationally-awarded Masters Level – Registered Addiction Specialist (M-RAS) and Clinical Supervisor Credential (CSC) Credentials from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).